ranapartap/-Micro/README.md

 # Micro

-Micro - a quickstart Core PHP skeleton application with:
+Micro - Quickstart core PHP skeleton application

 Micro is an simple, robust, easy to understand skeleton PHP application to quickstart a new project for developers.
 It is not a framework and has not all the features which exists in any framework, but it is designed to provide the max of a framework without any unnecessary overloads.
 I have tried to pick the best and compact available libraries which can help reducing the code and provide a nice structure to the application